 Welcome to the digital lab movement

-The choice for which electronic lab notebook or ELN is the best for you, your team, and your organization, ultimately boils down to preferences around user experience, features, pricing, compliance environment, and so on.
-However, in my mind there is no doubt that the digital trend will accelerate and that we’ll see a lot more ELNs in the laboratory.
+Less than 10% of researchers are using an electronic lab notebook today.
+However, in my mind there is no doubt that the digital trend will accelerate and that we’ll see a lot more of the ELN.

 I still hold on to my old paper notebook as some sort of memento, to remind me of all the time I wasted printing, cutting and pasting all kinds of documents onto the pages of my lab companion.
 It didn’t matter whether I was working with Excel files, 3D models, plain text documents, metadata or proprietary information files, everything ended up going through this ritual.